KTH-dESA/PopCluster/README.md

 # PopCluster

-PopCluster is a QGIS plugin that uses raster population, night-time light and administrative boundaries layers to generate vector based (polygon) population settlements or else "population clusters".
+PopCluster is a QGIS plugin that uses raster population, night-time light and administrative boundaries to generate vector based (polygon) population settlements or else "population clusters".

 ## Plugin options
 As of September 2019, there are three available versions of the plugin: